-- ▶ Producers locate operations in the best locations, regardless of the locations of their customers. - ▶ By operations in large facilities, producers can get economies of scale.
-Producers do not keep large stocks of finished goods, as these are held further down the supply chain nearer to customers. - ▶ Wholesalers place large orders, and producers pass on lower unit costs in price discounts.
+► Producers locate operations in the best locations, regardless of the locations of their customers.

+► By operations in large facilities, producers can get economies of scale.
+Producers do not keep large stocks of finished goods, as these are held further down the supply chain nearer to customers.

+► Wholesalers place large orders, and producers pass on lower unit costs in price discounts.

-- ▶ Wholesalers keep stocks from many suppliers, giving retailers a choice of goods. - ▶ Wholesalers are near to retailers and have short lead times. - ► Retailers carry less stock as wholesalers provide reliable deliveries. - ▶ Retailers can have small operations, giving a responsive service near to customers. - ► Transport is simpler, with fewer, larger deliveries reducing costs. - ▶ Organizations can develop expertise in specific types of operation. - 3.
-Answer the questions. - 1.
-Is it possible to refuse supply chains?
-2. Can you give reasons on favour of having a supply chain?
-Give examples.
-3. Why do supply chains exist?
+► Wholesalers keep stocks from many suppliers, giving retailers a choice of goods.

+▶ Wholesalers are near to retailers and have short lead times.

+► Retailers carry less stock as wholesalers provide reliable deliveries.

+► Retailers can have small operations, giving a responsive service near to customers.

+► Transport is simpler, with fewer, larger deliveries reducing costs.

+► Organizations can develop expertise in specific types of operation.

+Ex.3.
+Answer the questions.

+1. Is it possible to refuse supply chains?
+2. Can you give reasons in favour of having a supply chain?
+Supply examples.
+3. Why supply chains exist?
 4. Do supply chains allow for mismatches between supply and demand?
-5. What are the benefits of well-designed supply chains? - 4.
-Expand on the following statements from the text. - 1.
-Sometimes it is possible to avoid supply chains.
+5. What are the benefits of well-designed supply chains?

+1. Sometimes it is possible o avoid supply chains.
 2. There are good reasons for having supply chains.
 3. Supply chains help to overcome the distance between suppliers and customers.
 4. Supply chains allow for mismatches between supply and demand.
-5. A well-designed supply chain brings more benefits to an organization. - 5.
-Work in pairs.
+5. A well-designed supply chain brings more benefits to an organization.

+Ex.
+5. Work in pairs.
 Describe the benefits of supply chains.